-3.1 Dispersion During Neap Tides, April 2018 (ID208)
+3.1 Dispersion During Neap Tides, September 2018 (ID239)

-A standard treatment of 6 x 200m pens, with a reduced net depth of 2.36 m and assuming 1 pen could be treated per day at a treatment concentration of 100 μ g/L, resulted in a treatment mass per pen of azamethiphos of 750 g, a daily (24-h) release of the same mass of 750 g and a total treatment release of 4.5 kg over 120 hours.
+A standard treatment of 5 x 200m pens, with a reduced net depth of 2.36 m and assuming 1 pen could be treated per day at a treatment concentration of 100 $\mu$ g/L, resulted in a treatment mass per pen of azamethiphos of 750 g, a daily (24-h) release of the same mass of 750 g and a total treatment release of 3.75 kg over 96 hours.
 The dispersion of the medicine during and following treatment from Run001 (Table 4) is illustrated in Figure 9.
-After 24 hours, as the treatment on day 2 was discharged, discrete patches of medicine are evident from the first treatment release from the first day.
-The maximum concentration at this time is about 100 μ g/L, due to the release of the second treatment.
-After 72 hours, as the treatment is discharged, discrete patches of medicine from the previous treatment releases are still evident, but the patches of medicine have rapidly dispersed and are already down to concentrations of the same order as the EQS (0.04 μ g/L).
-The maximum concentration at this time was again about 100 μ g/L, due to the release of the fourth treatment.
+After 24 hours, as the second treatment on day 2 was discharged, discrete patches of medicine are evident from the first treatment release from the first day.
+The maximum concentration at this time is about 100 $\mu$ g/L, due to the release of the second treatment.
+After 72 hours, as the treatment is discharged, discrete patches of medicine from the previous treatment releases are still evident, but the patches of medicine have rapidly dispersed and are already down to concentrations of the same order as the EQS (0.04 $\mu$ g/L).
+The maximum concentration at this time was again about 100 $\mu$ g/L, due to the release of the fourth treatment.

 Figure 9.
-Predicted concentration fields for a dispersion simulation at neap tides after 24 hours (top left), 48 hours (top right), 72 hours (middle left), 96 hours (middle right), 120 hours (bottom left) and 192 hours (bottom right).
+Predicted concentration fields for a dispersion simulation at neap tides after 24 hours (top left), 48 hours (top right), 72 hours (middle left), 96 hours (middle right), 120 hours (bottom left) and 168 hours (bottom right).

-The treatment schedule completed after 120 hours (5 days).
-At this stage, the medicine released on earlier days had already dispersed.
+The treatment schedule completed after 96 hours (4 days).
+At this stage, the medicine released on earlier days had already dispersed north-east.
 It is noticeable that dispersion of the medicine does not happen in a gradual "diffusive" manner, but is largely driven by eddies and horizontal shear in the spatially-varying velocity field, which stretches and distorts the medicine patches and enhances dispersion.
-Following the final treatment at 120 hours, the treatment patches were rapidly dispersed and concentrations rapidly fell away below the EQS.
+Following the final treatment at 96 hours, the treatment patches were rapidly dispersed and concentrations rapidly fell away below the EQS.
+Remnants of medicine are seen in the Sea of the Hebrides but at concentrations below the MAC.

 The time series of maximum concentration from this simulation is shown in Figure 10.
-The 6 peaks in concentration of ~100 μ g/L following each treatment event over the first 5 days are evident.
-Following the final treatment after 120 hours, the maximum concentration fell steadily away (Figure 10).
-A default half-life of 134.4 h (5.6 days) was used for the baseline run.
-The maximum concentration seventy-two hours after the final treatment (time = 192 hours) was well below 0.1 μ g/L, the maximum allowable concentration (MAC).
+The 5 peaks in concentration of ~100 $\mu$ g/L following each treatment event over the first 5 days are evident.
+Following the final treatment after 96 hours, the maximum concentration fell steadily away (Figure 10).
+A default half-life of 134.4 h (5.6 days) was used.
+The maximum concentration seventy-two hours after the final treatment (time = 168 hours) was well below 0.1 $\mu$ g/L, the maximum allowable concentration (MAC).

-The area where the EQS of $0.04 \mu g/L$ was exceeded peaked at about 0.8 km^2 following the fifth treatment, but had fallen below 0.5 km^2 within 48h of the final treatment; by 72h after the final treatment, the exceeded area was close to zero (Figure 9 and 10).
+The area where the EQS of $0.04~\mu g/L$ was exceeded peaked at about $1.1~km^2$ following the final treatment, but had fallen below $0.5~km^2$ within 48h of the final treatment; by 72h after the final treatment, the exceeded area was close to zero (Figure 9 and 10).

-These results indicate that, with a horizontal diffusion coefficient of 0.1 m2 s-1, and a medicine half-life of 134.4 h, the environmental quality standards are comfortably achieved.
-The sensitivity of the model results to the medicine half-life, diffusion coefficients and tidal state were examined and these run results are included in Figure 10, Figure 11 & Figure 12.
+These results indicate that, with a horizontal diffusion coefficient of 0.1 m s-1, and a medicine half-life of 134.4 h, the environmental quality standards are comfortably achieved.
+In the following sections, the sensitivity of the model results to the medicine half-life, diffusion coefficients and tidal state are examined.